When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Spellbinding Story of Friendship

-Delve into this exciting tale of a young girl and her dragon friend.
+Dive into this exciting tale of a girl and her dragon.

-Grisha is a dragon who lives in a world where people have forgotten how to see him.
-But Maggie is a little girl who can.
-Magic chooses both of them to join forces and solve a dark mystery that troubles their town.
+Grisha is a dragon living in a world where humans have forgotten how to see him.
+But Maggie is different.
+She can see him, and magic bonds them together to solve a dark mystery troubling their town.

-They’re inspired to figure out what happened to all the rest of the dragons.
-This rich story is funny, heartwarming, and exciting.
-Ten-year-olds will love the unlikely friendship, mystery, and imagination.
+They team up to figure out what happened to the rest of the dragons.
+It is rich, funny, and heartwarming.
+Ten-year-olds will love the mystery and the unique friendship.

 Product Specs